What Is Polyendocrine Metabolic Ovarian Syndrome (Formerly PCOS)?

 Insulin helps to regulate ovarian function, and the ovaries respond to excess insulin by producing androgens.
 This can cause trouble with ovulation and the menstrual cycle.

-Insulin resistance co-occurs with PCOS in up to 70 percent of women.
+Insulin resistance co-occurs with PMOS in up to 70 percent of women.
 A major cause of insulin resistance is obesity, and both conditions can increase the risk of type 2 diabetes.
 Additionally, obesity can be exacerbated by poor dietary choices and physical inactivity.

 Excess Androgen